 Doctoral Programme in Law, Economics and Business

-Mandatory education: 20 hours of cross-disciplinary education to be chosen from among the courses offered by the School of Doctoral Studies.
+Compulsory education: 20 h. of cross-disciplinary education to be chosen from the courses offered by the School of Doctoral Studies.

 Requirements for presenting the thesis as a compendium of publications